BoiteAKlou/boiteaclou.github.io/_posts/2018-11-18-Abusing-Shared-Libraries.md

 * Dynamic linking (dynamically linked at run time).
 * Dynamic loading (dynamiclly loaded and user under program control).

 They seem much more attractive because of their dynamic nature.
-If we manage to **alterate the content of a dynamic library**, we should be able to control the execution of the calling program and that's what we want!
+If we manage to **alter the content of a dynamic library**, we should be able to control the execution of the calling program and that's what we want!

 For that reason, we will focus on **dynamic linking** in this article.